medikoo/deferred/README.md

 		console.log(result); // 21
 	});

-As with `map`, `reduce` is also available directly as an extension on `promise` object.
+As with `map`, `reduce` is also available directly as an extension on promise object.

 <a name="extensions" />
 ## Promise extensions

 Promise objects are equipped with some useful extensions.
-All extension are optional but are loaded by default when `deferred` is loaded via `require('deferred')` import, and that's recommended way when youwork with Node.js.
+All extension are optional but are loaded by default when `deferred` is loaded via `require('deferred')` import, and that's the recommended way when you work with Node.js.
-When preparing client-side file (with help of e.g. [modules-webmake](https://github.com/medikoo/modules-webmake)) you are free to decide, which extensions you want to take (see code of `lib/index.js` on how to do it)
+When preparing client-side file (with help of e.g. [modules-webmake](https://github.com/medikoo/modules-webmake)) you are free to decide, which extensions you want to take (see source of `lib/index.js` on how to do it)

 <a name="extensions-cb" />
 ### cb

-With `deferred.promisify` we make asynchronus function promise friendly. `cb` extension makes it easier to go other way.
-Let's say you write asynchronous function that you want to expose work as regular Node.js function but internally you'd like to take advantage of deferred, then `cb` is for you:
+With `deferred.promisify` we make asynchronous function promise friendly. `cb` extension makes it easy to go other way.
+Let's say you write asynchronous function that you want to expose work as regular Node.js function but internally you'd like to take advantage of deferred, then `cb` is made for you:

 	var asyncFn = function (arg1, arg2, cb) {
 		// ... processing, control flow with promises ...